DavidNeurieder/Forgepost/README.md

   **Bayesian sequential test**: exact `P(beats control)`, credible intervals, a spending-bound-corrected confidence threshold, a no-winner stopping rule, and automatic promotion of the winning variant.
+- **Keep reading** — after each article, up to three related-post cards ranked by shared tags (the most recent posts backfill the list).
+Impressions and clicks are tracked into analytics to feed a future personalized recommendation engine.
 - **Solo mode** — one binary + embedded SQLite, Argon2 password hashing,
   session cookies, CSRF protection, rate-limited analytics API, `forgepost export` for backups, and in-process HTTPS (Let's Encrypt